agilbert201/vt100results/README.md

 TODO

-Fix time col in finals table
+Fix time col in finals table, clean finals
 Data types for mileage and next in aidstations

-Get list of "A" aidstation names
+Convert to numeric 2015 splits, clean up out of band (12 hour) values